The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Main result

-Figure~\ref{fig:Pe} depicts the bounds on the optimal average error probability for varying second-order coding rates $r$ and for different SNR values (defined as ${\rm SNR}=\sigma^{-2}$), including also the extreme high- and low-SNR cases.
+Figure~\ref{fig:Pe} depicts the bounds on the optimal average error probability for varying second-order coding rates $r$ and for different SNR values (defined as ${\rm SNR}=\sigma^{-2}$).
 We choose $c=2$ and $\beta=16$.
-For negative second-order coding rates, the gap between the upper- and lower-bound is rather small and decreases with either growing $r$ or decreasing SNR.
+For fair comparison between the various SNR regimes, $r$ is taken to be proportional to $C(\sigma^2)$.
+For finite but large $N,K,n$ values, Figure~\ref{fig:Pe} therefore provides approximate error probability bounds when coding at rate $R=C(\sigma^2)(1+r'/\sqrt{nK})$ for various values of $r'$.
+We observe that, for negative second-order coding rates, the gap between the upper- and lower-bound is barely visible.